-The Dry Creek Native Forest Reserve offers two walking trails; the Creek Bed Walk and River Walk and is only a 20 minute drive from Mount Gambier.
+The Dry Creek Native Forest Reserve offers two walking trails; the Creek Bed Walk and River Walk and is only a 20-minute drive from Mount Gambier.
 This reserve invites visitors to meander along the creek beds and up to the viewing platforms to see a magnificent view of the Glenelg River.

 Dry Creek Native Forest Reserve Map, South Australia

 The Mount Gambier township is located on the slopes of Mount Gambier (an extinct volcano) and is inundated with volcanic craters above sea level and the limestone caves beneath.
 The creek beds of the Forest reserve were formed as the result of volcanic activities many years ago.
-If you are near to the Mount Gambier area and want to enjoy a bit of nature, be sure to visit to the Dry Creek Native Forest Reserve.
+If you are near to the Mount Gambier area and want to enjoy a bit of nature, be sure to visit the Dry Creek Native Forest Reserve.